christian-chavez/christian-chavez.github.io/_posts/2025-03-04-thesis-writing.md

 ## Conclusion

 These tools significantly improved my efficiency and organization while writing my thesis.
-It may take some time to get used to them, but once you do, you can produce high-quality results and save a lot of time in the future (trust me).
+It may take some time to get used to them, but once done, it is possible to  produce high-quality results and save a lot of time in the future.